Flora of the Hawaiian Islands

 Habit

-Shrubs or sometimes shrubby trees 2-8 m tall, new growth minutely and sparsely minutely appressed puberulent with ephemeral grayish hairs, and with a waxy scurf, soon glabrate; stems lax, few-branched.
+Shrubs or small trees 2-7 m tall, all parts with a strong anise odor, new growth densely minutely yellowish brown to whitish appressed puberulent and with somewhat of a waxy scurf, soon glabrate.

 Leaves